optuna/optuna/benchmarks/README.md

 You'll find benchmark artifacts in `plots` and `report` directories.

-## Performance Benchmarks with `naslib`
+## Performance Benchmarks with `NASLib`

 This workflow allows to benchmark optimization algorithms available in Optuna with [`NASLib`](https://github.com/automl/NASLib).
 NASLib has an abstraction over a number of NAS benchmarks.
 Currently only NAS-Bench-201 is supported.
 This benchmark can be run on GitHub Actions or locally.

 ### How to run on the GitHub Actions

-Please follow the same steps as in [Performance Benchmarks with `kurobako`](#performance-benchmarks-with-kurobako), except that you need to select `Performance benchmarks with naslib` in step 3.
+Please follow the same steps as in [Performance Benchmarks with `kurobako`](#performance-benchmarks-with-kurobako), except that you need to select `Performance benchmarks with NASLib` in step 3.

 ### How to Run Locally